No membership required – just pay for what you need, when you need it!

 Again you don’t have to be uber-fussy about everything, but it’s a good idea to pre-book tours and touristy activities (especially if they’re super-popular), and have a rough idea of where you’re going to be snoozing each night so you can lock in accommodation options if you’re travelling in peak periods.
 There’s nothing worse than driving around a strange town after a long day on the road begging for a bed.

 A no-brainer, but make sure your car will survive the trip.
 Have you had it recently serviced (for everything)?
-Are your non-bald tyres as pumped as your travelling companions (and do you have a spare on-board)?
+Are your non-bald tyres as pumped as your travelling companions with sufficient tread (and do you have a spare on-board)?
 Do your wheels have cruise control (and do you know how to use it)?
 Do your window wipers, indicators and lights work properly (including your hazards)?
 And is your license, insurance and rego up to date (and in a reachable spot in case you get pulled over)?